 As IT requests come in, triaging is key to getting work done.
 Emoji are great for prioritising and assigning tasks to teammates.

-For example, A1 Marketing uses a simple colour-coded scheme:
+For example, Acme Corp. uses a simple color-coded scheme:

 Using this simple yet effective prioritisation scheme, IT can quickly spring to action when something needs their immediate attention and still process all other incoming requests.